francescaSchiro/Javascript---Design-Patterns/README.md

 ## Learning JavaScript Design Patterns

-## A (book)[https://addyosmani.com/resources/essentialjsdesignpatterns/book/] by Addy Osmani
+_A (book)[https://addyosmani.com/resources/essentialjsdesignpatterns/book/] by Addy Osmani_

 Practice of the **JavaScript Design Patterns**

 > - Run any file from your terminal with the command: `node *filename.js*`

+---

 # 1. The Constructor Pattern

-## _1_constructor.js_
+1_constructor.js

 > a "blueprint" for creating many objects of the same "type".

-**CONSTRUCTOR (VS regular functions)**
+- **CONSTRUCTOR (VS regular functions)**
   - prefixing a call to a constructor function with the keyword "**new**";
   - By convention, CONSTRUCTOR function names start with CAPITAL LETTERS;
   - inside a constructor function, you may see properties being set using "this";
   - you may also see methods being created using "this" and anonymous functions;
   - a constructor wont return anything

-Eg.
+**Eg.**

 ```javascript
 function MyObj(a) {